litlifesoftware/lit_starfield/README.md

 # LitStarfield

-LitStarfield enables you to render an animated starfield to be used as a background for your parent widget.
+A Flutter plugin for rendering an animated starfield.

 Visit our [website](https://litlifesoftware.github.io) for more details.

-Created and maintained by [LitLifeSoftware](https://www.instagram.com/litlifesw/) (Michael Grigorenko).
+Created and maintained by [LitLifeSoftware](https://www.github.com/litlifesoftware/).

 ## Getting Started